Category:Scraping Tools

 Pricing Breakdown

 Scrape.do offers a freemium model with 1,000 requests per month for free, no expiration.
-The Starter plan costs $29 per month and includes 250,000 requests with unlimited bandwidth and a 7-day money-back guarantee.
+The Hobby plan costs $29 per month and includes 250,000 successful API credits with unlimited bandwidth and a 7-day money-back guarantee.

-The credit system uses multipliers for advanced features: JavaScript rendering costs 5 requests, premium proxies cost 10 requests, and combining both costs 25 requests per call.
-This means the $29 plan with 250K requests gives you 10K rendered requests with premium proxies, or 50K JavaScript-rendered requests without premium IPs.
+The credit system uses multipliers for advanced features: JavaScript rendering costs 5 credits, residential/mobile proxies cost 10 credits, and combining both costs 25 credits per call.
+This means the $29 plan gives you 10K rendered requests with premium proxies, or 50K JavaScript-rendered requests without premium IPs.

 Performance Breakdown